learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ## String anchors

 This restriction is about qualifying a pattern to match only at start or end of an input string.
 A string can contain zero or more newline characters.
-This is helpful if you want to distinguish between start/end of string and start/end of line (multiline mode covered later).
+This is helpful if you want to distinguish between start/end of string and start/end of line (see [Modifiers](#modifiers) section for examples).

 `\A` restricts the match to start of string and `\z` restricts the match to end of string.
 There is another end of string anchor `\Z` which is similar to `\z` but if newline is last character, then `\Z` allows matching just before the newline character.